 Forgetting

-: This is the most common mistake!
-Remember to mark your function asasync
+async: This is the most common mistake!
+Remember to mark your function asasyncwhen usingawait.Ignoring Errors: Always handle potential errors from

-ing.
+await: If you don't need the result of aFutureimmediately, consider running it in the background withoutawaiting.
 This can improve performance.Blocking Operations within Async Functions: Avoid performing long-running synchronous operations inside an

-function.
+asyncfunction.
 This defeats the purpose of asynchrony and will still block the thread.

 Conclusion:

-builds upon them, you can unlock the full potential of Dart's concurrency features and build responsive, performant mobile applications.
+Dart’s async/await is a powerful tool for writing clean, readable, and efficient asynchronous code.
+By understanding the underlying concepts of Futures and how async/await builds upon them, you can unlock the full potential of Dart's concurrency features and build responsive, performant mobile applications.
 Don’t be afraid to experiment and practice – mastering asynchrony is a crucial skill for any serious Dart developer.